 The curriculum in the College of Business and Management is highly structured and carefully integrated.
-The content and methodology utilized in upper division (junior and senior level) courses assume that students participating in them have matriculated through a specific series of lower-division (freshman and sophomore level) courses which provide students with competencies needed for successful participation in upper division College of Business and Management courses.
+The content and methodology utilized in upper division (junior and senior level) courses assume that students participating in them have matriculated through a series of lower-division (freshman an sophomore level) courses and other prerequisite courses, which provide students with competencies needed for successful participation in upper division College of Business and Management courses.